GSA/centers-of-excellence/about/team.md

         bio: >-
          Sharon Wilborn has over 12 years of public sector experience and expertise in Federal HR staffing and consulting.
 Wilborn joined the Centers of Excellence through a Presidential Management Council (PMC) Interagency Rotation.
 Sharon’s home agency is the Office of Personnel Management (OPM) where she consults with federal agencies on their use of USA Hire online assessments.
 Prior to this role, she was the San Francisco Branch Manager for OPM's Staff Acquisition office.
 In both roles, Wilborn has provided HR consulting services to agencies across the country.
 One of her notable achievements was managing the first interagency detail cadre to assist with cybersecurity hiring.
 This included staffing specialists from six different agencies who participated in virtual details from across the country.
         linkedin: sharonwilborn
-      - name: Thomas Hallaran
-        img: ThomasHallaran.jpg
-        center: Artifical Intelligence Lead
-        bio: >-
-          Tom Hallaran has over 20 years experience in public and private sector IT, software engineering, and strategy.
-Hallaran began his career as a bioinformatician working on automating genome sequencing and plating pipelines.
-Later, as VP of engineering at a major digital advertising network, Hallaran managed analytics and product teams prior to the company's sale.
-Before joining GSA, Hallaran’s software and analytics consultancy worked with Fortune 500 clients, leading organizations, and startups to modernize legacy technology and materialize new products.
-At the CoE, he pairs his private sector experience along with his understanding of Federal IT funding to engineer great outcomes for our partners.
-Hallaran also serves as a Technical Advisor to GSA’s Technology Modernization Fund (TMF) and is responsible for advising the TMF board on their investment of $150 Million in Federal Agency modernization projects.
-        linkedin: tomhallaran
       - name: Brandon Kirby
         img: BrandonKirby.jpeg
         center: Cloud Adoption Lead